-The IAB has been dragged into the row over claims that the online ad industry is responsible for “systemic” breaches of GDPR following accusations that the trade body inadvertently sanctions the use of “intimate” consumer data for real-time ad auctions.
+The IAB has been dragged into the row over claims that the online ad industry is responsible for “systemic” breaches of GDPR following accusations that the trade body sanctions the use of “intimate” consumer data for real-time ad auctions.

 Official complaints – on behalf of tech start-up Brave, the Open Rights Group and University College London – were lodged in September last year with the aim of triggering an EU-wide investigation.